andreatroise/andreatroise.github.io/README.md

 ## PhD candidate in Aerospace Engineering

-Hi!
-My name is Andrea Troise, you ended up in this small corner of the internet which is my personal resume.
-It is also the place that I am going to use to dump some of the amazing stuff that I get to do in my life!
+I am an Italian engineer, currently enrolled in the XXXVIII Cycle of Politecnico di Bari PhD Programme in engineering and aerospace sciences, with a grant co-funded by Astradyne s.r.l.

+I obtained a bachelor’s degree in Mechanical Engineering at Politecnico di Bari,and a master’s degree in Mechatronic Engineering at Politecnico di Torino.
+In my studies, I learned to mix many different subjects, from mechanics to electronics, with a predilection for aerospace applications.

+I consider myself a curious person, I always ask myself the reasoning behind things and put in discussion my point of view.

 ## My education
 - Visiting researcher | Stony Brook University (_Ongoing since January 2022_)
 - Ph.D., Engineering and Aerospace Sciences | Polytechnic University of Bari (_Ongoing since November 2022_)
-- M.S., Mechatronic Engineering | With honors	| Polytechnic University of Turin (_September 2020 to October 2022_)
+- M.S., Mechatronic Engineering | Final grade: With honors	| Polytechnic University of Turin (_September 2020 to October 2022_)
 - Undergrad researcher | National Technical University of Athens (_February 2022 to August 2022_)
-- B.S., Mechanical Engineering | 108/110 | Polytechnic University of Bari (_September 2017 to July 2020_)
+- B.S., Mechanical Engineering | Final grade: 108/110 | Polytechnic University of Bari (_September 2017 to July 2020_)

-# Skills: Space sciences, Space deployable structures, MATLAB, Finite element modelling, Control theory, Mechatronics, Problem solving
+### Skills: Space sciences, Space deployable structures, MATLAB, Finite element modelling, Control theory, Mechatronics, Problem solving

 ## Work Experience
 **Research And Development Engineer @ [Astradyne](https://www.astradyne.space/) (_September 2022 - Present_)**